Sexual violence: Feminism

 Conveying a connection between gender-based sexual violence and concepts of power-seeking and subordination was pioneered in the 1970s and has proven to be very influential.
 Within this context, rape has been assessed as a foremost tool of intimidation used by men against women.
 Similarly, domestic violence can be viewed as a particularly severe form of patriarchal domination and oppression.

-Some feminist views on pornography also suggest a link between rape and pornography, by which pornography that degrades, humiliates and exercises violence upon the female body feeds a culture which validates this kind of behavior; however, there is little evidence to prove this.
+Some feminist views on pornography also suggest a link between rape and pornography, by which pornography that degrades, humiliates and exercises violence upon the female body feeds a culture which validates this kind of behavior.
 There are also feminists positing that certain feminist forms of pornography could actually stimulate emancipation.

 An intersection of Marxist and feminist theories has been utilized to offer additional insight into the topic of sexual violence.
 According to this argument, labor and sex are analogous in the roles they play in their respective overarching exploitative systems: both are produced by the exploited person and both are forcefully taken away from them.

 Some feminist scholars have illuminated the idea that all women cannot have uniformly similar experiences of sexual violence or its aftermath.
 For instance, race and ethnicity are significant determinants of these experiences, which serves to show that approaches that are exclusively feminist or exclusively anti-racist in nature are misguided.
 Instead, a proposition has been made for use of intersectionality when studying these cases.

 Feminist ideas have served as catalysts for transnational movements to combat violence against women, including sexual violence.
 This agenda has also been adopted by feminist organizations, as illustrated by the current initiative titled the Rape Task Force of the National Organization for Women (NOW).

 Among other countries, feminists and women's rights activists in Egypt faced extreme challenges in combatting the grave issues of sexual violence.
 In 2020, the country witnessed an escalated #MeToo movement.
 However, it took a few months for the spark to fade.
 In 2021, the authorities in Egypt arrested six witnesses of a gang rape case that took place in 2014 at the country's Cairo hotel.
 It highlighted the difficulties that the rights defenders were facing.